scalacenter/scala-advent-of-code/docs/2023/puzzles/day07.md

 https://adventofcode.com/2023/day/7

-The problem, in its essence, is a simplified version of the classic poker problem where you are required to compare poker hands according to certain rules.

 ## Part 1 Solution

 The problem, in its essence, is a simplified version of the classic poker problem where you are required to compare poker hands according to certain rules.